We are off to stay on an island where everything is different.

-Off to the side, a clan of baboons are feasting on the seabed as they also slowly cross to join us on Chale Island.
+Off to the side, a clan of baboons is feasting on the seabed as they also slowly cross to join us on Chale Island.
 I think to myself ‘I will come back later and photograph them’, but of course I get busy and I missed this unique opportunity.
 How different to see this!

 The next thing that is different is the time.
 Time changes here n the island.

-Yes we are one hour ahead of mainland Kenya.
+Yes, we are one hour ahead of mainland Kenya.
 The two clocks at reception are different time!

 We are then shown to our cute ‘Banda’.
 I wanted to stay in a Banda in Uganda when we visited the National Parks, but we never managed to finish our planned safari, so now my dream was coming true.
 Another tick off the bucket list!
 And another new and different type of accommodation on our world trip.

 But this ‘Banda’ was different.
-This was luxury ‘Banda’, complete with our own private rear courtyard, and outdoor shower, that led on to the bathroom.
+This was luxury ‘Banda’, complete with our own private rear courtyard, and an outdoor shower, that led on to the bathroom.

 Now our front verandah was also very different.
 Below us was coral rocks.
 There lying in the trees were Colobus monkeys.
-We have learnt they have 3 stomachs, so after they eat they need to rest to digest their food.
+We have learned they have 3 stomachs, so after they eat they need to rest to digest their food.
 They are not naughty